-The single hole-punch system CHP-100 may be installed in the Smart-binder trimmer to punch a hole in the right corner of each booklet (looking in direction of book flow).
+The single hole-punch system CHP-100 may be installed in the Smart-binder trimmer to punch a hole in either the left or right corner of each booklet.

 It is installed in a location such that the hole is punched at the same time as the book front edge is trimmed.
 The punch is driven by the downward motion of the upper trimmer knives and this drive may be easily inhibited by a quick manual adjustment of the drive arm.
 The punch is spring driven back up out of the book as the knives move back up to their top position.